Starbucks opens first juice bar in biggest move outside coffee

 The world’s biggest coffee chain bought Evolution Fresh for $30 million in cash in November and at the time, Starbucks Chief Executive Howard Schultz said successful independent juice bars have annual sales of well over $1 million per unit.

-Analysts have said that is a bit less than an average U.S. Starbucks cafe but more than a typical store for rival Jamba Inc (JMBA.O), a publicly held juice and smoothie chain which has struggled in recent years after Starbucks and McDonald’s Corp (MCD.N) introduced competing products.
+Analysts have said that is a bit less than an average U.S. Starbucks cafe but more than a typical store for rival Jamba Inc , a publicly held juice and smoothie chain which has struggled in recent years after Starbucks and McDonald’s Corp introduced competing products.

 The Evolution Fresh store opening comes just ahead of Starbucks’ annual shareholder meeting on Wednesday.